 - Your attachments must be encrypted separately from your emails.

-The best way to encrypt your emails
+What is the best way to encrypt an email?

 If you’re looking for a hassle-free way to encrypt your emails, you need to find a trustworthy encrypted email provider like Proton Mail.
 As the world’s largest encrypted email provider, one of our goals is to make sending fully encrypted emails as easy as possible.
 This is why we’ve made our email encryption automatic.

 All emails sent between Proton Mail addresses are fully protected with E2EE and zero-access encryption, so no one other than you and your recipient can read your messages.
 And if you’re sending emails to non-Proton Mail addresses, you can use our Password-protected Emails feature.
-Your recipient can only read your email after they enter the correct password, and can easily reply with guaranteed E2EE.
+Your recipient can only read your email after they enter the correct password and can easily reply with guaranteed E2EE.